Anuj2799/searchbar_animation/README.md

 - In case of some languages like arabic if it is require to start from the right side than same can be done from this parameter.

 #### onSaved:
-- This is the onSaved method of the textFormField.
+- This is the onSaved method of the textFormField, In order to use this user must wrap this widget into 'Form' widget.

 #### onChanged:
 - This is the onChanged method of the textFormField.